VHP1946/VHP1946.github.io/docs/README.md

-Infobase README
+# Technical Knowledge Base README

 ## Process
 * Each repo to be tracked needs to have Pages enabled (requires Owner of Organization or Project)
-* Each repo will monitor a certain branch and only update its page when that branch is updated (most likely "main")
+* Each repo will monitor a certain branch and only update its page when that branch is updated (most likely "dev")
 * This repo acts as the main codebase for the "website"
     * index.html acts like any other webpage
     * links to other repos will need to be manually added